pkmn/engine/src/lib/gen1/README.md

   different
 - `battle.turn` only needs to be tracked in order to be compatible with the Pokémon Showdown protocol
-- Battle results (win, lose, draw) or request states are communiccated via the return code of `Battle.update`
+- Battle results (win, lose, draw) or request states are communicated via the return code of `Battle.update`
 - Nicknames (`BattleMonNick`/`pokemon.name`) are not handled by the pkmn engine as they are expected to be handled by driver code if required